-You want a battle of big names to kick off the second monthly Ultimate Classic Rock Hall of Fame election?
-OK...
-How about the Doors vs. David Bowie?
+The Doors -- runners-up in our last two Ultimate Classic Rock Hall of Fame elections -- get a third turn at bat, but face stiff competition in the form of the Band.
 Each month, our readers will determine which of eight legendary artists or bands is immortalized forever for their contributions to classic rock history.